jkstrawn/castleGame/README.md

 	* Servants over- or under-performing
 - Alignment
 	* How evil or good the king is
-	* Evil -> bloodlust, killing/starving servants, torture enemies, import slaves
+	* Evil -> bloodlust, killing/starving servants, torture enemies, import slaves, force peasants to work even when they are unhappy, force nobles to stay by kidnapping families
 	* Good -> fair to all, nice, not be evil
 - Peasant happiness
 	* trials / disputes